sergiocollado/potpourri/Notes_on_linux.md

 #### x window system - X11

- its inteded as a remote interface, so it is really a protocol, and it really is a X server.
+ It is inteded as a remote interface, so it is really a protocol, and it really is a X server.
 X comes from eXternal.
 It is supplied in X.org

  - x server: is what runs in the local machine.
  - x cliente: is what is being displayed, and can be anywhere.